The 2034 Olympic and Paralympic Winter Games

 Read the Host Commission Report

-With the July 23-24, 2024 announcement at the Paris Summer Games, Salt Lake City is slated once again to host an upcoming Winter Olympic Games.
+With the July 23-24, 2024 announcement at the Paris Summer Games, Salt Lake City is slated once again to host an upcoming Winter Olympic and Paralympic Games.
 With this responsibility comes all the excitement, logistics planning and complicated scheduling campus experienced 20 years ago.
 Some construction is possible too.

 According to a 2024 economic analysis by the Kem C. Gardner Policy Institute, the 2034 Winter Olympic and Paralympic Games could generate $6.6 billion in economic output in Utah, 42,000 job-years of employment and $2.5 billion in personal income.